Types of Waste Class 6

 d) Proper management of solid waste is crucial to reduce its accumulation in landfills and promote recycling or other sustainable disposal methods.

-Understanding the different types of waste helps in identifying the specific challenges associated with their management and finding appropriate solutions to minimize their impact on the environment and human well-being.
+Understanding the different types of waste helps in identifying the specific challenges associated with their management and finding appropriate solutions to minimise their impact on the environment and human well-being.

 Types of Solid Wastes